Soimuen11/Dotfiles/wiki.md

   space bar.
 Then type :bulkrename.
 That will open your fave text-editor and then you can rename them as you wish.

+## dmesg
+used to control or examine the kernel ring buffer.

 ## LVM